Kitware/kwcoco/README.rst

         We also have a new top-level dictionary to specify all the possible keypoint categories.

-    Auxillary Channels:
+    Auxiliary Channels:
-        For multimodal or multispectral images it is possible to specify auxillary channels in an image dictionary as follows:
+        For multimodal or multispectral images it is possible to specify auxiliary channels in an image dictionary as follows:

         {
             'id': int, 'file_name': str
             'channels': <spec>,  # a spec code that indicates the layout of these channels.
-            'auxillary': [  # information about auxillary channels {
+            'auxiliary': [  # information about auxiliary channels {
                     'file_name':
                     'channels': <spec>
-                }, ... # can have many auxillary channels with unique specs ]
+                }, ... # can have many auxiliary channels with unique specs ]
         }